notpoiu/barcodeverificationbot/README.md

  - [x] Manual Verification
  - [x] Configuration file to make it easier to configure :o
  - [ ] Multiserver Working Databse
+ - [ ] Adding a setup command that creates a verifiy channel and creates a not verified and verified role